-National Pollinator Week (June 22 – 28, 2020) is a time to celebrate pollinators and spread the word about what you can do to protect them.
+National Pollinator Week at the end of June is a time to celebrate pollinators and spread the word about what you can do to protect them.
 Here are some of the plants in our garden right now that are supporting pollinators.

 One flower that seems to attract a lot of buzz; is the Allium.
 It has many small flowers in the shape of a globe, with their pollen stuck out to ensure it draws the attention of anyone flying by.
 There are many varieties of Allium found throughout the gardens at TBG.
 All of them, from mid Spring to mid Summer, can usually seen with several different types of pollinators, from bees to butterflies.
 A must have for any garden.

 Pollinators come in many shapes and sizes.
 Not always the usual subjects.
 Another native; Annual fleabane, (Erigeron annuus), is often seen with different pollinators hanging around.
 Pollinators are from ants to bees, butterflies to moths, and everything in between.
 Considered a weed in our gardens; but certainly not to those insects that help pollinate it, so it can continue on for years to come.